 Your Game Plan

-Internal and external resources exist to finance your graduate degree.
+Internal and external resources exist to finance your graduate education at the University of Michigan School for Environment and Sustainability (SEAS).
 Funding may be designated for a variety of purposes.

 - Offsets cost of tuition and fees